Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Abstract

 \section{Abstract}

-Non-perturbative methods play an important role in quantum many-body systems, especially in situations with an interplay of continuum and bound states and/or large coupling strengths between the constituents.
-We here employ the Luttinger-Ward functional (LWF) to compute the equation of state (EoS) of the quark-gluon plasma (QGP) using fully dressed self-consistent 1- and 2-body propagators.
-The ladder diagram series of the LWF is resummed using a ``matrix log" technique which accounts for dynamically formed bound and resonant states.
-The in-medium interaction kernel is constrained by lattice QCD and the pertinent pressure of the QGP is fitted with an effective parton mass parameter.
-We find that, as the pseudo-critical temperature ($T_{\rm pc}$) is approached from above, the quasi-particle peaks in the parton spectral functions dissolve as a consequence of large scattering rates, which in turn are driven by dynamically formed pre-hadronic states.
-Our results suggest that a gradual emergence of hadronic states is intricately related to the strongly coupled nature of the QGP near $T_{\rm pc}$.
-This is further corroborated by computing the temperature dependent viscosity-to-entropy ratio and heavy-flavor diffusion coefficient.
+{ Nonperturbative methods play an important role in quantum many-body systems, especially in situations with an interplay of continuum and bound states and/or large coupling strengths between the constituents.
+Employing the Luttinger-Ward functional (LWF) we have computed the equation of state (EoS) of the quark-gluon plasma (QGP) using fully dressed selfconsistent 1- and 2-body propagators.
+We first give an alternative derivation of our previously reported results for resumming the ladder diagram series of the LWF using a ``matrix log" technique which accounts for dynamically formed bound and resonant states.
+Two types of solutions were found in selfconsistent fits to lattice-QCD data for the EoS, heavy-quark free energy and quarkonium correlators: a strongly coupled scenario (SCS) with broad parton spectral functions and strong meson resonances near the transition temperature vs.~a weakly coupled scenario (WCS) with well-defined parton quasiparticles and weak meson resonances.
+Here, we discuss how these solutions can be distinguished by analyzing the pertinent transport properties.
+We focus on the specific shear viscosity, $(4\pi )\eta/s$, and the heavy-quark diffusion coefficient, $(2\pi T) {\cal D}_s$, including its mass dependence.
+At low temperatures, in the SCS, they turn out to be a factor of 2 within their conjectured quantum lower bound, while they are a factor of 2-5 larger in the WCS.
+At higher temperatures, the transport parameters of the two scenarios approach each other.
+We propose the ratio $ (4\pi\eta/s)/(2\pi T {\cal D}_s )$ as a measure to distinguish the perturbative and strong-coupling limits of 5/2 and 1, respectively. \PACS{ {12.38.Mh}{Quark-gluon plasma} \and {52.27.Gr}{Strongly-coupled plasmas} \and {51.30.+i}{Thermodynamic properties, equations of state} } }